banterCZ/geomapa-jekyll/README.md

 Specify which files you would like to track with Large Media by using the `git lfs track` command.

-To list all of the files being tracked based on these rules, run: `git lfs ls-files`
+To list all the files being tracked based on these rules, run: `git lfs ls-files`